 But, this doesn’t mean that there’s a clear understanding of the tasks attributed to the product management position, or the difficulties a product manager may face.

-The following product management statistics that may open your eyes to the conceptions and misconceptions of product management and product managers.
+The following product management statistics may open your eyes to the conceptions and misconceptions of product management.

 The importance of Product Management:

 - A fully optimized product manager could increase company profits by 34.2%

 - 81% of respondents said they measure the success of their products

 - 54% of product people are responsible for a mix of different type of products

 - The top 3 challenges for product managers are competing objectives in the organization (56,4%), lack of time (50,8%) and lack of role clarity (35,0%)

 - 25,3% of Product Managers say that the company strategy is not very clear or not clear